MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ![Screenshot of the more options menu.](media/PC_MoreOptions.png "MoreOptions")

 - A **meeting** is a call scheduled using Teams.
-A meeting can include 1+ more participants.
+A meeting can include one or more participants.
-- A **1:1 call** is a call between two people that is not scheduled using Teams.
+- A **one-to-one call** is a call between two people that is not scheduled using Teams.
 - A **group call** is a call with more than two people that is not scheduled using Teams.
-To create a group call, start with a 1:1 call and then add more participants.
+To create a group call, start with a one-to-one call and then add more participants.

 ## Launch Teams